Who's who in the 2017 class photo of G20 leaders

 35. Mark Carney, Chairman of the G20's Financial Stability Board

-36. Salman, King of Saudi Arabia
+36. Ibrahim Al-Assaf, State Minister of Saudi Arabia

 There are 20 members of G20: 19 countries and the European Union.
 Spain is considered a permanent guest at G20 summits, and extra guests are frequently invited to attend.
 This year, Germany invited three partner countries — Norway, the Netherlands and Singapore — as well as the African Union (represented by Guinea), the Asia‑Pacific Economic Cooperation (represented by Vietnam) and the New Partnership for Africa's Development (represented by Senegal).

-Note: Correction: CNN incorrectly identified Ibrahim Al-Assaf, state minister of Saudi Arabia, as King Salman of Saudi Arabia.
-We have updated this story to correct the error.